koDaegon/book-sample/README.md

 ![artifact-arch-Page-5](https://user-images.githubusercontent.com/47220755/175829211-3cd86934-8dca-4bce-a5e1-3e50890ebe37.jpg)

-Based on the overall architecture above, depending on pull request status change  event on AWS CodeCommit event bridge rule filter the event and deliver event to target as  AWS Lambda. when Lambda received the event, it parse the event and then trigger AWS Stepfunctions for CI. when CI finished, Step Functions update CI result to Pull Request on comment and pull request approval status based on CI result.
+The following explanation is based on the architecture above.
+According to changes in the pull request status event on AWS CodeCommit, the event bridge rule filters the event and delivers the event to the target, which is AWS Lambda.
+When AWS Lambda receives the event, it checks the event if the customized build needed and then triggers AWS Step Functions for CI.
+When CI is finished, Step Functions updates the comment to the CI result on pull request and also updates pull request approval status based on the CI result.

 ![Detail-sfn](https://user-images.githubusercontent.com/47220755/175833302-d68fad9a-3bde-4ad1-a411-b915397d5a5c.png)

-The Workflow is consist of three parts
+The Workflow consists of three parts:

 1. CI Envirinment Creating
 2. Run CI
 3. Clean Up CI Environment

 ## Getting Started
-This Soltuon was developed based on CDK so it is easily reusable for any AWS environment.
+This Solution was developed based on CDK(Cloud Developement Kit) to be easily reusable for any AWS environment.
 ### Prerequisites
 CDK V2
 AWS CLI